 - Samples must be able to go under high vacuum and be conductive or capable of being coated with a conductive material

-- Ideally samples are innately or polished flat, however, with modeling some spherical and fibrous materials can also be examined
+- Ideally, samples are innately or polished flat, however, with modeling some spherical and fibrous materials can also be examined

 Cameca SX100 Electron Probe Microanalyzer

 Our instrument is equipped with five WDS detectors and a Thermo System Six Silicon Drift EDS detector for chemical analysis.
 Two of the WDS spectrometers are also outfitted with large area diffraction crystals, providing even greater sensitivity.
 Additionally, our SX100 has several crystals optimized for light element analyses.
 The combination of detectors allows for low concentration elements to be analyzed with WDS detectors while utilizing the EDS detector for high concentration elements, resulting in a quicker, but still fully quantitative, analysis.
-The instrument also has secondary electron, backscatter electron, and cathodoluminescence detectors for imaging.
+The instrument also has a secondary electron, backscatter electron, and cathodoluminescence detectors for imaging.